-Research into exercise benefits obtained from a new device that enables users to swing and fly through the air will be the topic of the next “MTSU On the Record” radio program.
+Research into the potential benefits of exercise obtained from a new device that enables users to swing and fly through the air was the topic of a recent “MTSU On the Record” radio program.

-Host Gina Logue’s interview with Sandy Stevens, an associate professor of exercise science in the Department of Health and Human Performance, and Rawsam Alasmar, a graduate teaching assistant, will air from 9:30 to 10 p.m.
-Tuesday, May 4, and from 6 to 6:30 a.m.
-Sunday, May 9, on WMOT-FM Roots Radio 89.5 and www.wmot.org.
+Host Gina Logue’s interview with Dr. Sandy Stevens, an associate professor of exercise science in the Department of Health and Human Performance, and Rawsam Alasmar, a graduate teaching assistant, first aired May 4 on WMOT-FM Roots Radio 89.5 and www.wmot.org.

-The apparatus, called PENDL, straps to the user by means of a harness.
+The apparatus, called PENDL, straps to the user with a harness.
 It is suspended from the ceiling or other elevated point.
-The user then exercises muscles up-and-down, side-to-side or swinging motions.
+The user then exercises their muscles with up-anddown, side-to-side or swinging motions.

-In the spring of 2020, four people in an experimental group and six in a control group performed 20 different exercises for the low back on the PENDL in three one-hour sessions a week over eight weeks.
-Participants improved in back strength, back flexibility and back power and reduced low back pain.
+In spring 2020, four people in an experimental group and six in a control group performed 20 different exercises for the lower back on the PENDL in three one-hour sessions per week over eight weeks.

 Stevens said MTSU’s research could lay the groundwork for other investigators to pursue endless possibilities for the PENDL’s applications.